-The DETA Research Toolkit serves to guide research conducted across institutions and disciplines, including both experimental and survey studies.
-DETA is looking to identify partners across the country who are interested in using the toolkit to gather data to better understand the key factors in distance education courses and programs that are impacting student success, in particular for minorities, first generation students, and students with disabilities.
-Once research has been conducted, an evaluation of the toolkit will be conducted to improve the quality of the grant products for dissemination in the final year of the grant.
-Any feedback is appreciated.
+The DETA Research Toolkit was developed to serve as a guide to research conducted across institutions and disciplines, including both experimental and survey studies.
+DETA used it as a tool to work with institutional and individual partners across the country who are interested in using the toolkit to gather data to better understand the key factors in DETA (tech-enhanced, blended, and online) courses and programs that are influencing student success, in particular for students who are minorities (Black, Latinx, and other minorities), first-generation, low income, and/or students with disabilities and impairments.

 Please take a moment give us some information about yourself so that we can better understand who is using the toolkit.